-- Certificate of Veterinary Inspection with animals properly identified (see Animal Identification section above). - Rabies vaccination is required for all cattle 4 months of age or older (see above). - All cattle must be negative to an approved test appropriate to detect Bovine Viral Diarrhea persistent infection (BVD-PI).
-The date and results of the testing must be noted on the certificate of veterinary inspection. - All cattle must be vaccinated against bovine respiratory disease complex including bovine respiratory syncytial virus, bovine virus diarrhea, infectious bovine rhinotracheitis and parainfluenza with a product administered in a manner and time frame adequate to confer protective immunity for these diseases for the duration of the fair.
+- See EMERGENCY DISEASE REQUIREMENTS SECTION AT THE TOP. - Certificate of Veterinary Inspection with animals properly identified.
+See Animal Identification section above. - All lactating dairy cattle must have tested negative to HPAI test within 7 days prior to entry to a New York fair or exhibition.
+See "HPAI Testing for Lactating Dairy Cattle" section above. - Rabies vaccination is required for all cattle 4 months of age or older (see above). - All cattle must be negative to an approved test appropriate to detect Bovine Viral Diarrhea persistent infection (BVD-PI).
+The existing, official identification, date and results of the testing must be noted on the certificate of veterinary inspection. - All cattle must be vaccinated against bovine respiratory disease complex including bovine respiratory syncytial virus, bovine virus diarrhea, infectious bovine rhinotracheitis and parainfluenza with an age appropriate- product administered in a manner and time frame adequate to confer protective immunity for these diseases for the duration of the fair.
+The date and vaccine product should be documented.